-According to the US General Accounting Office (GAO), by September 1992, the United States had received about \$54 billion in aid to offset the incremental costs of Desert Shield and Desert Storm.
+According to the US Government Accountability Office (GAO), by September 1992, the United States had received about \$54 billion in aid to offset the incremental costs to the United States of Operations Desert Shield and Desert Storm.
 Table 1 provides a country-by-country summary.

-The incremental costs to the United States, estimated by the Office of Management and Budget, were \$61.1 billion.26 In terms of funding the war, burden sharing was handled very effectively.
-The United States provided the largest deployment of troops by far-540,000 out of the nearly 800,000 total.27 Saudi Arabia was the next largest contributor with troop levels around 50,000, followed by the United Kingdom with approximate 45,000 troops.28 Other contributions to the coalition included observing the embargo against Iraq despite significant lost revenues.
+The incremental costs to the United States, estimated by the Office of Management and Budget (OMB), were \$61.1 billion.
+In terms of funding the war, burden sharing was handled very effectively.
+The United States provided the largest deployment of troops by far-540,000 out of the nearly 800,000 total.
+Saudi Arabia was the next largest contributor, with troop levels around 50,000, followed by the UK with approximately 45,000 troops.
+Other contributions to the coalition included observing the embargo against Iraq despite significant lost revenues.